Mattan41/parlband/docs/ADMIN.md

   song's **Låtinfo** section.
 - Uploading a file with the same name **replaces** the previous object.
 Because objects are cached as immutable, a replaced file may not show up in an open player until the page is reloaded.
+The PWA service worker does not cache these CDN files, so it never serves a stale copy – only the browser's own HTTP cache is involved.
 - **WAV** is served with `content-disposition: attachment` (a download); **MP3** streams and **PDF** opens inline in the browser's viewer.
 - The PDF is named `<song-id>.pdf` and the song row is updated automatically, so a